 I don’t know about you, but I’m ready for the weekend!
 And here is something to start you off on the right foot…

-I’m not sure what propelled me to roast an eggplant and toss it in the tofu filling for these jumbo shells, but maybe it had something to do with this:
+I’m not sure what propelled me to roast an eggplant and toss it in the tofu filling for these jumbo shells.

 - 1 large eggplant